Auto Repair Library, Auto Parts, Accessories, Tools, Manuals & Books, Car BLOG, Links, Index

 "In addition, the system automatically senses when the road is wet and imperceptibly applies the brakes just enough to keep the disks dry, so that brake operation remains fast and consistent in the rain."

-This spring, Mercedes issued a huge recall of 680,000 Mercedes-Benz SL500 and E-Class vehicles equipped with the new "Sensotronic" electronic brake-by-wire system.
-The recall applies to SL-Class cars built since October 2001, and E-Class cars built since October 2002.
-It should be noted that only about 140,000 of the recalled vehicles are U.S. models, and that the recall was issued voluntarily by the auto maker as a "precaution" due to a few reported failures of the electronic brake system in unusually high mileage European taxi applications.
+Back in 2004, Mercedes issued a huge recall of 680,000 Mercedes-Benz SL500 and E-Class vehicles equipped with the BOSCH SENSOTRONIC electronic brake-by-wire system.
+The recall applied to SL-Class cars built since October 2001, and E-Class cars built since October 2002.
+It should be noted that only about 140,000 of the recalled vehicles were U.S. models, and that the recall was issued voluntarily by the auto maker as a "precaution" due to a few reported failures of the electronic brake system in unusually high mileage European taxi applications.

-Details are sketchy about the cause of the failures.
-Some say there is a software glitch in the control module while others say the failures have been caused by leaks or bubbles in the high pressure accumulator.
+Details were sketchy about the cause of the failures.
+Some said there was a software glitch in the control module while others said the failures were caused by leaks or bubbles in the high pressure accumulator.
 Either way, the fault knocks the brake-by-wire system off-line.
 Fortunately, the backup hydraulic system is still able to stop the vehicle, but without the benefit of power assist.

-Mercedes says the fix for the recall takes about an hour and involves reprogramming the control module with new software.
-But in some cases hardware may also have to be replaced.
+Mercedes says the fix for the recall involved reprogramming the control module with new software.
+But in some cases hardware also had to be replaced.

-So what is the future of brake-by-wire?
-Bosch, Continental Teves, Delphi, TRW and other OEM supplier companies have all developed next generation brake-by-wire systems for potential use on future vehicles.
-These companies have invested millions of dollars in research and development of their new systems and would obviously like to find customers for their products.
-But with the Mercedes recall, other auto makers are taking a long hard look at whether or not this new technology is road-ready and worth the risk.
+Bosch, Continental Teves, Delphi, TRW and other OEM supplier companies have all developed electronic brake systems for potential use on future vehicles.
+These companies have invested millions of dollars in research and development of their new systems and have been working to find customers for their systems.
+But auto makers have been slow to accept the new technology over liability and reliability concerns.
+That's why most vehicles today still have conventional vacuum brake boosters and hydraulic brakes.

-The new brake-by-wire systems that have been developed to date essentially fall into one of two categories: electro-hydraulic and electro-mechanical.
+Electronic brake systems fall into one of two categories: electro-hydraulic and electro-mechanical.

 Shorter braking and stopping distances;